helix-editor/helix/README.md

 ```

 This will install the `hx` binary to `$HOME/.cargo/bin` and build tree-sitter grammars.
-If you want to customize your `languages.toml` config,
-tree-sitter grammars may be manually fetched and built with `hx --grammar fetch` and `hx --grammar build`.

-Helix also needs its runtime files so make sure to copy/symlink the `runtime/` directory into the
+Helix needs its runtime files so make sure to copy/symlink the `runtime/` directory into the
 config directory (for example `~/.config/helix/runtime` on Linux/macOS, or `%AppData%/helix/runtime` on Windows).

 | OS                   | Command                                          |